Table Of Contents:

 - No appetite for breastmilk: The baby’s tummy is full with water and she would not want to drink breastmilk.
 This will make her miss on her daily dose of nutrients (4).

-Let’s now see how much water your baby needs after six months.
+Let’s now see how much water should a baby drink after six months.

 Water For Babies Aged Six To 12 Months: